Alexlalandry/Canada_weatherstation_prediction/README.md

 ### Phase 2: Future steps
 I would like to add a model to predict the precipitation received.
-The current model for precipitation in the [Wildfire_preprocess_model](_Wildfire_preprocess_model.ipynb) has an R² score of 50%.
+The current model for precipitation in the [weather_preprocess_model](_weather_preprocess_model.ipynb) has an R² score of 50%.
 This model is included in the notebook but has not been deployed.
 I also aim to improve the weather temperature prediction by adding more features.
 Finding historical data on atmospheric pressure, air humidity, and wind could be valuable for predicting both precipitation and temperature.

 Finally, I would like to train another set of models using data from after 2020.